Linkbooks/Linkbooks-Ai/README.md

-# QuickBooks GPT Middleware
+# Linkbooks Ai

 ## Overview

-**QuickBooks GPT Middleware** is a Flask-based application that acts as a bridge between OpenAI's API and QuickBooks, enabling advanced business data analysis through AI.
+**Linkbooks Ai** is a Flask-based application that acts as a bridge between OpenAI's API and QuickBooks, enabling advanced business data analysis through AI.
 Hosted on Render, this middleware provides endpoints to fetch and analyze financial data, making it accessible to OpenAI integrations or other API clients.

 ---